- Validity: 3 days

 The following options can be purchased in addition to the tickets in the booking Wizard on this website.

-- Videoguide: available in Italian, English, French, German and Spanish
+- Videoguide on Tablet: available in Italian, English, French, German and Spanish

-- Children under 11 years old (valid identity document needed at the entrance)
+- Children between 7 and 11 years old (valid identity document needed at the entrance)

 - Disabled persons and their escort